Monday

 With grace in your heart and flowers in your hair.

-– Mumford & Sons, After the Storm
+– Mumford and Sons, After the Storm

 Robin with Wet Berries